Primary navigation

 Terminal UI (TUI)

-Once you have launched codex and are running the TUI, you can use /mcp to see your actively connected MCP servers.
+In the codex TUI, use /mcp to see your active MCP servers.

-Each MCP server is configured with a [mcp.<server-name>] table in the config file.
+Configure each MCP server with a [mcp_servers.<server-name>] table in the configuration file.

 STDIO servers

-• command - [Required] The command to launch the server
+• command (required): The command that starts the server.

-• args - [Optional] The arguments to pass to the server
+• args (optional): Arguments to pass to the server.

-• env - [Optional] The environment variables to set for the server
+• env (optional): Environment variables to set for the server.

 Streamable HTTP servers